Sell on eBay

 Listing products with variants in bulk?
 All variants that have available stock will initially be included in the listing.
 To remove a particular variant from appearing at eBay, you’ll need to uncheck it in the Product Listing Details page.
 This is true for both new and relisted products.

 1. On the product list page, select eBay from the Channels drop-down next to a product.

 2. On the Product Listing Details page, make your changes and Save when finished.
 Updates are reflected at eBay quickly, usually within a minute.

 Note: If the payment policy on an eBay listing created in BigCommerce is changed, it will break the connection between eBay and BigCommerce for that specific listing.
 If this happens you be unable to update the listing from BigCommerce.

 Hiding a listing will set its available stock to zero (at eBay only) and mark it as “out of stock” on eBay.
 This allows the listing to maintain a consistent ItemID at eBay, which helps to improve inventory management, retain sales history, and improve SEO.
-You can delete listings from your eBay seller dashboard.
+You can delete listings using the Delete Listing button (see Deleting Listings below).

 To hide a product from eBay, in the product list, check the box next to the product and select Hide products on channels from the Bulk Actions drop-down.
 Check the box next to eBay, then click Hide products.

 Be careful!
-Listings created in BigCommerce should also be ended (hidden) in BigCommerce.
-It is possible to end a listing created in BigCommerce at eBay directly.
-However, this will break the connection between eBay and BigCommerce and you'll be unable to relist it again using the same SKU and Product ID.
+Listings created in BigCommerce should also be hidden via the BigCommerce control panel.
+It is possible to end a listing created in BigCommerce at eBay directly, however this will break the connection between eBay and BigCommerce and you'll be unable to relist it again using the same SKU and Product ID.
 Our engineering team is aware of this issue and are working to resolve it.